Dual Coding: Why Words and Images Together Strengthen MemoryInfographic explaining dual coding theory for teachers

 15. Classroom Visual Anchors: Create classroom displays that pair key vocabulary or concepts with consistent visual representations.
 These environmental supports provide ongoing dual coding exposure, reinforcing verbal-visual associations through repeated incidental learning.

-Classroom Application: Putting Dual Coding into Practice
+Classroom Examples of Dual Coding

 1. Start with key vocabulary: When introducing new terms (KS1-KS4), write the word on the board alongside a simple diagram or icon.
 For example, write "photosynthesis" next to a basic drawing of a leaf with arrows showing sunlight and water going in, oxygen coming out.